andylwelch/AdventOfCode22/README.md

 # Advent of Code 2022

-Hi, my name is Andrew Welch and these are my code solutions to the https://adventofcode.com/2022
+Hi, my name is Andrew Welch and these are my code solutions to the https://adventofcode.com/2022 written in Typescript.

 I started a bit late so the first week was playing catch-up.
 After that I began adding tests.
 I hope to get the chance to go back and tidy up the first 7 days.

-Thanks for reading!
+Thanks for reading.
+Merry Christmas!

 ---